AliCYSIQ/myRooms/3-Notes/Bug/GraphQL.md

 sigh in , the lab is solved now

-## Bypassing GraphQL introspection defenses
+## Bypassing `GraphQL` introspection defenses

+this defenses use to block using introspection , to bypassing it , try: